Valparaíso school shootings: Shooting

-At 11:20 Arancibia headed on foot seven blocks towards the Eduardo de la Barra Valparaíso high school, where the headquarters of the Municipal Corporation of Valparaíso (Coordinación Municipal de Valparaíso, CMV) were located.
-Carrying the same package, he entered the office of the CMV education director, Luis Inocencio Alvear, at 11:30.
-Repeating the previous method, Arancibia took out the pistol hidden in the gift box and, in front of the horrified officials who were there, killed Inocencio with four bullets at close range, three of them in the chest and one in the head.
-In the midst of panic and confusion, Arancibia finally broke into the office of the CMV manager, Víctor Quezada, who he pointed at with his pistol.
-However, upon realizing that he had already used 11 bullets and only had one more left in the magazine, Arancibia decided to commit suicide by shooting himself in his mouth at 11:32.
-Despite causing serious loss of brain matter, the shot did not kill him and Arancibia managed to recover after spending two months hospitalized at the Carlos van Buren Hospital in Valparaíso, despite losing vision in one eye.
+At 11:20 a.m., Arancibia walked roughly seven blocks to the Eduardo de la Barra Valparaíso high school, which housed the headquarters of the Municipal Corporation of Valparaíso (CMV).
+Still carrying the wrapped package, he entered the office of CMV education director Luis Inocencio Alvear at around 11:30 a.m. and shot him four times at close range—three shots to the chest and one to the head—killing him in front of horrified staff.
+Arancibia then forced his way into the office of CMV manager Víctor Quezada and pointed the pistol at him, but realizing he had only one round left, turned the gun on himself instead, firing into his own mouth at 11:32 a.m.
+Although the shot destroyed a significant amount of brain matter, it did not kill him; Arancibia survived and spent two months hospitalized at Carlos Van Buren Hospital in Valparaíso, ultimately losing vision in one eye.

-At the time of the events, then-mayor of Valparaíso Hernán Pinto was in a nearby square, carrying out a Christmas activity with low-income minors.
-While giving his speech, Pinto jokingly commented, "What are those baddies doing now?" after hearing the sirens of police vehicles, mistakenly assuming that the origin of the tumult was due to some farewell trick played by senior students taking their college entrance exams.
+At the time of the attack, then-mayor of Valparaíso Hernán Pinto was leading a Christmas event for low-income children in a nearby square.
+Hearing police sirens, he reportedly joked, "What are those baddies doing now?"—mistakenly assuming the commotion was a prank by students marking the end of their university entrance exams.